kowsalyaabi/flexbox-pricing-table/README.md

 # flexbox-pricing-table
-created a pricing table webpage using flexbox
+A pricing table webpage using Html,css and Flexbox